CMSP Tales & KLX 300D Upgrades

 I suspected from a great many online reviews that I read when doing my homework that this CMSP program is more about generating revenue than anything else.

-It does have its flaws, but it is also a business.
+It does have its flaws, but then again it is also a business.

 If I were a California lawmaker, I would limit the learner motorcyclists to 400cc machines, mandate they had to drive on a temporary permit for 1 year brandishing L plates like they do in the U.K and then have them pass a proficiency test to demonstrate safe handling and operation before they even get to the CMSP training class.

-I would also change the law for scooters allowing car drivers to operate any scooter up to 400cc in size and disallow scooters from the M1 category.
+I would also change the law for scooters allowing car drivers to operate any scooter up to 300cc in size and disallow all scooters from the M1 category.

-Scooters are actually very dangerous machines and smaller people using them to get M1 licenses and then jumping on stuff like Triumph 1800 behemoth machines are making a de facto order for one pine box.
+Scooters are actually very dangerous machines and smaller people using them to get M1 licenses and then jumping on stuff like Triumph 1800 behemoth machines are making a de facto order for one finely crafted pine box that they will use for their final journey to six feet under.

-Maybe back in 1921, but in 2025 these things are a pretty advanced kettle of fish compared to early motorcycles which did indeed have primitive engines strapped to reinforced bicycle frames.
+Maybe back in 1921 this was the case, but in 2025 these things are a pretty advanced kettle of fish compared to early motorcycles which did indeed have primitive engines strapped to reinforced bicycle frames.

 Engines and gearboxes have to be managed, and defensive driving is not even covered on these CMSP courses.

-I concluded long before I even passed the retest that the 4 weeks of dedicated catchup time I was intending to put in on my own machine was critical to my own personal riding rust elimination and getting back up to the required level had to be done and bear in mind that I drove on four continents for 17 years in my youth.
+I concluded long before I even passed the CMSP retest that the 4 weeks of dedicated catch up time I was intending to put in on my own KLX machine was critical to my own personal riding rust elimination and getting back up to the required level had to be done and bear in mind that I drove on four continents for 17+ years in my youth.

-The point of the CMSP is to reduce deaths on motorcycles by a large number and a lot of people have no business being on a motorcycle in any event based on what I saw with my own eyes while on my CMSP training adventure.
+The point of the CMSP is to reduce deaths on motorcycles by a large number and a lot of people have no business being on a motorcycle in any event, based on what I saw with my own eyes while on my CMSP training adventure and several others I have gone out of my way to casually observe.

-More work has to be done on defensive survival strategies for beginners while out on the streets while mounted on a motorcycle.
+More work has to be done on defensive survival strategies for beginners while out on the streets while mounted on a motorcycle and this CMSP training endeavor does not cater to this aspect at all.

 Tricks of visibility and positioning and assuming all cars are out to hit you has to be the mindset when on one of these things.

-Already, in the few months since I have been riding regularly again, I have encountered car drivers who just totally ignore motorcycles and treat them like they are bicycle riders or invisible.
+Already, in the few months since I have been riding regularly again, I have encountered car drivers who just totally ignore motorcycles and treat them like they are bicycle riders or somehow totally invisible.

-Being back on a bike again arms you with this sort of sixth sense anticipation about other drivers doing the worst possible things and presenting motorcyclists with substantial risks.
+Being back on a bike again arms you with this sort of sixth sense anticipation about other drivers like this lady doing the worst possible things imaginable and presenting motorcyclists with substantial risks.

 You have to assume they will do the worst thing possible and anticipate a response to their stupendous dumbosity.

-You also start to build a database in your head of the perps and their cars and formulate strategies for your own safety when encountering these multitudes of morons.
+You also start to build a database in your head of the perps and their cars in your locality and formulate strategies for your own safety when encountering these multitudes of morons.

-There are also a good few Harley riders out there who should just be banned from two wheels for life based on what I have seen them do while riding their fare.
+I also have to mention here that there are also a good few Harley riders out there who should just be banned from two wheels for life based on what I have seen them do while riding their gear.

-In terms of riding motorcycles on freeways in the Bay area, I have to sadly share that a rush hour commute onboard a motorcycle is worse than playing Russian roulette odds wise.
+In terms of riding motorcycles on freeways in the Bay area, I have to sadly share that a rush hour commute onboard a motorcycle is sadly worse than playing Russian roulette - odds wise.

 I have also seen a few CHP officers do some pretty darn unsafe things while riding their large BMW gear that also boggles my mind somewhat.